smaurice101/readthedocs/docs/source/examples.rst

        to GitHub.

        Data Used is here (unzip the file): `Demo Data <https://github.com/smaurice101/raspberrypi/blob/main/tml-airflow/data/IoTData.zip>`_
+   * - 1b. :ref:`Real-Time IoT Data Preprocessing With Secondary Preprocessing and With Map Example`

+       This will process IoT data for anomalies, stream the results to a dashboard,

+       but will also perform a secondary processing using

+       :ref:`STEP 4b: Preprocesing 2 Data: tml-system-step-4b-kafka-preprocess-dag`

+       to build and push the container to docker hub, automatically create the

+       solution documentation on Readthdocs, and auto-commit your solution

+       to GitHub.
    * - 2. :ref:`Real-Time IoT Data Preprocessing and Machine Learning Example`

        This will process IoT data, and perform entity level machine learning (TML)